jacob-keller/L0G-101086/README.md

 ### upload_gw2raidar

-Set to "none" to disable uploading to gw2raidar.
+Set to "no" to disable uploading to gw2raidar.
 Set to "successful" to only upload successful encounters to gw2raidar.
 Set to "all" to upload all encounters to gw2raidar.
 The default is to upload all encounters to gw2raidar, as the website uses this information to generate useful statistics across all